boshjerns/boshjerns/README.md

 I'm a photographer and creative technologist with 10+ years of experience.
 I turned a passion for concert photography into a business, then taught myself web development through web3.
 I've built smart contracts, trained AI models, and produced AI-driven video for an AMC documentary series.
 After freelancing as a developer, I'm now working full time building software, separate from my creative projects.

-## 🚀 Currently Looking For

-**Backend, Frontend, and Full Stack roles** - Open to remote work and willing to relocate.
-Looking for at least $100,000 but open to other offers from the right company.

-## 💼 Recent Work Experience

-### Solo Founder & Lead Developer | Solana-Based Project
-*Jan 2024 - Present*
-- Founded and led an anonymous Solana‑based initiative that raised $250K+ through direct sales and community-driven events
-- Designed, deployed, and maintained several production-grade Web3 dApps with wallet integration, custom payment flows, and interactive experiences for thousands of users
-- Implemented on‑chain systems delivering real utility, creative tools, and collectible frameworks
-- Managed all smart‑contract logic, full‑stack code, and community operations while operating fully anon

-### AI Visual Specialist & Model Training Engineer | Indie & Freelance
-*Oct 2023 - Present*
-- Trained custom Stable Diffusion models for clients across multiple industries
-- Built personalized facial‑generation pipelines and advanced asset‑creation tools
-- Developed and deployed a complete AI video workflow for an unreleased AMC documentary, training on the main character's likeness and generating motion visuals

-### Full‑Stack & AI Systems Builder | Indie & Freelance
-*Jun 2023 - Present*

 ## 🛠️ Featured Projects

 - **[Feast Digital](https://feast.digital)** – Restaurant management platform